SystemsGenetics/GEMmaker/README.md

 ![heatmap](heatmap.png)

 ### Remote Example
-If you wish to use GEM-maker to download all or some of your fastq files from NCBI, you would also need to include an REMOTE\_IDs.txt file.
-An example of such a file is located in "./GEM-maker/examples/".
-You can point GEM-maker to this list by modifying the "remote\_list\_path" parameter in the "nextflow.config" file.
+If you wish to use GEMmaker to download all or some of your fastq files from NCBI, you would also need to include an REMOTE\_IDs.txt file.
+An example of such a file is located in "./GEMmaker/examples/".
+You can point GEMmaker to this list by modifying the "remote\_list\_path" parameter in the "nextflow.config" file.

 See the **README.md** in the "/examples/" directory for more information about running the remote example.